forivall/prettier-plugin-sort-imports/README.md

 A boolean value to enable or disable the new line separation between sorted import declarations group.
 The separation takes place according to the `importOrder`.
+This is functionally equivalent to adding `<SEPARATOR>` between each of your groups.

 ```
 "importOrderSeparation": true,